stym1g/company-review-app-ms/README.md

 Eureka server url- localhost:8761

 micrometer- for tracing microservices
-Zipking- checing traces and spans on ui
+Zipkin- checking traces and spans on ui
 Zipkin url- localhost:9411

 Best practices
 Use consistent naming convention
-Secure your zepkin server
+Secure your zipkin server
-districuted tracing comes with some performance impact
+distributed tracing comes with some performance impact

 Configuration management
 As number of configurations increases, managing individual configuration may become a complex task.